-An upcoming queer sitcom about facing strange and insubstantial problems.
+An queer sitcom about facing strange and insubstantial problems.

 JANINE is up to her eyeballs in food prep.
 KALE and RYAN chat at the bar.